Got questions about Sendbird? Call +1 463 225 2580 and ask away. 👉

 Reinvent CX with AI agents

-A full 81% of shoppers prefer brands that personalize their experience, so for retailers it pays to deliver the most contextually relevant interactions across the customer journey.
-Amazon pioneered the use of AI-powered recommendation engines that track behavior, analyze preferences, and tailor shopping experiences to customers with precision.
-Similarly, generative AI chatbots can recommend products and content based on the business data they’ve been pre-trained on.
+A full 81% of shoppers prefer brands that personalize their experience, so it pays for retailers to deliver the most contextually relevant interactions across the customer journey.
+Historically, this has been epitomized by Amazon’s AI-powered recommendation engine, which tracks browsing and purchasing history to tailor suggestions, and chatbots that suggest products or content based on static business data.

-What about cart abandonment?
-Because the AI agent can perceive that a shopper has stalled on the checkout page, it can then present the shopper with a coupon for free shipping or a discount before they bounce to help close the sale.
+For example, an ecommerce AI agent can detect that a shopper has stalled on the checkout page, and proactively offer a coupon for free shipping or a discount before they bounce to help close the sale.

 AI agent for ecommerce proactively triggers a discount to curb cart abandonment in real-time